-We’ve been big fans of Zapier for some time now (and are pumped about our new Riddle Zapier app).
+We’ve been big fans of Zapier for years – and we’re pumped about our new Riddle Zapier app.
 Zapier makes it easy to connect Riddle quizzes with nearly any email marketing or other data system – no coding required.

-Before you get started with Zapier, please read these super important bullet points:
+Before you get started with our Riddle Zapier app, please read these super important tips:

 - Only ONE Zapier ‘zap’ per Riddle => Zapier is awesome, but it likes to concentrate on one thing at a time.
 Connecting the same Riddle to multiple zaps confuses Zapier – and all of your zaps won’t work.

 - All quizzes must be ‘published‘, not drafts => Just remember to press the big green ‘Publish’ button for your quiz on Riddle.com.
 Zapier only recognizes ‘published’ quizzes – not drafts.

 - Webhook or Zapier – never both => If you’re using Zapier, please do NOT enable the webhook in the same Riddle.
 You’ll end up feeling super popular – as each user will result in double entries.

 - ‘Dynamic data’ when testing => Don’t worry about the ‘dynamic data’ message when Zapier tests your Riddle.
 Testing will not send live data – but your zap will return each user’s unique information once your zap is live.